jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 This scope includes all the function's parameters, variables, and any functions declared inside the function itself.

-As I briefly mentioned in the last chapter, the scope of a function also includes references to any variables defined in the function's outer (or containing) scope.
+As I briefly mentioned in the last chapter, the scope of a function also includes references to any variables defined in the function's outer scope.
 This allows you to use any external variables in a containing scope within the function itself and even update external variables from the function itself.

 If you nest functions inside of functions, each successive internal function's scope has a reference to its outer function's scope.

 Maintaining a reference to a function's outer scope variables is called *closure*.
-You may see particular functions that use their outer reference referred to themselves as closures, because the function "closes over" the variables in its outer scope(s).
+You may see particular functions that use their outer reference referred to as *closures*, because the function "closes over" the variables in its outer scope(s).

 This allows you to do something like this:

+{title: "File: `make_adder.js`}
 ```js
 /**
  * @callback adder